Tenerife Speckled / Intermediate Lizard at Montaña de Guaza, Los Cristianos: 19th – 21st May

 Tenerife Speckled Lizard (immature)

 After that encounter I continued to climb ever upward.
 More lizards showed themselves at intervals, but none kept still.
-Away to the east stretched the Mirador, at least twice as high as where I was.
+Away to the east stretched the Mirador (below), at least twice as high as where I was.
 It had become apparent as soon as I set out that to find lizards from my base on those precipitous slopes would be impossible.
 The only way up is the one I was now treading, and it is a long trek.
 A popular pastime for the adventurous is to go to the summit at sunset.
 My mind boggles at how they get down again unscathed in the dark.

 Tenerife Lizard (fem) Gallotia galloti

 The next day I did pretty much the same again.
-Having resolved not to climb to the top again, in the event there was nothing else to do.
-But having spent time food shopping and exploring the area around my base, the day had warmed up by the time I got out to Guaza and I saw very little.
-So on 21st I was careful to re-visit during the optimum time window of 10am to noon, stayed on the lower part of the trail and was rewarded with many more active lizards.
-These were all Gallotia galloti (pictured below).
-I had been lucky to connect with my trip quest on day one, but that was not be repeated.
+Having resolved not to climb to the top at first, in the event there was nothing else to do.
+After time spent food shopping and exploring the area around my base, the day had warmed up when I got out to Guaza and I encountered very little.
+So on 21st I was careful to re-visit during the optimum time window as the day warms up of 10am to noon, stayed on the lower part of the trail and was rewarded with many more active lizards.
+These were all Gallotia galloti (pictured below), the male being typical of very dark-toned, almost black southern Tenerife variants.

 Footnote: There appears to be ambiguity over the area designated as Montaña de Guaza, Some sources name what I have called the Mirador as Guaza, but in the context of this post it was convenient to separate the two.